explore the library

 A creature that wears a human smile, animated by parasitic mimicry and hollowed by hunger.
 To a solitary man, instinct is mistaken for intimacy, and imitation passes for humanity where nothing is alive.

-Émile moves softly through his days without urgency or direction.
-His life has narrowed to slow routines and long silences following the burial of his wife in the early years of the twentieth century.
+Émile moves softly through his days without direction following the burial of his wife in the early years of the twentieth century.
 Where purpose has fallen away, feeling remains, tender, earnest, and alone, though his gentleness does not soften what presses beneath it.
 An intense, desperate, and unclaimed hunger with no mouth to feed.
 When he encounters a strange woman in the heart of the bayou who reflects his loneliness back to him, he believes he has been fed.

-As she closes in, he empties himself willingly, letting her take him apart in the name of devotion until being consumed becomes survival itself.
-He feeds himself to her piece by piece, and as he withers, her eating grows intimate, appetite made affection.
-Their shared hunger begins to feel dangerously like love answering love, as though something inside her might be learning to be real.
+As she closes in, he empties himself willingly, letting her take him apart in the name of devotion.
+Their shared appetite begins to feel dangerously like love answering love, as though something inside her might be learning to be real.